-England out of World Cup with France defeat
+Kane penalty pain as England knocked out of World Cup

 This content is not available in your location.

-England go out of the World Cup as goals from Aurelien Tchouameni and Olivier Giroud give France a 2-1 victory and a place in the semi-finals against Morocco.
+Harry Kane scores one penalty but misses another as England go out of the World Cup.
+Goals from Aurelien Tchouameni and Olivier Giroud give France a 2-1 victory and a place in the semi-finals against Morocco.

 MATCH REPORT: Kane misses penalty as England exit World Cup